 A S.R.O must apply for the income tax and the VAT with the competent tax authorities.
 Also, the mandatory last steps for opening a S.R.O are registering all the employees with the Social Insurance Company and with the Health Insurance Company.

 Foreign investors who want to open limited liability companies in Slovakia must follow the next steps:

-Foreign entrepreneurs can rely on our local agents for guidance in preparing all the documents required for opening a SRO in Slovakia.
+Foreign entrepreneurs can rely on our local agents for guidance in preparing all the documents required for opening a SRO in Slovakia in 2021.

 The procedure for setting up a limited liability company is not very lengthy.
 The following timeline should be considered: